AlexanderEpolite/node-radio-server/README.md

 # Node Radio Server

-### Want to listen along to your music with friends but don't want to subscribe to a certain music service?
+## Want to listen along to your music with friends but don't want to subscribe to a certain brand-name music service?

 This is a simple NodeJS app that allows you to host a server people can connect to and all have the same music playing at the same time.